- Mission & Vision

 Hawaii’s honu were considered to be significantly depleted when listed as “Threatened” in 1978, and while trends have indicated a growing population, it has not been determined whether current populations are sustainable and/or warrant delisting.
 Researchers have noted an increase in nesting females in the French Frigate Shoals since 1973, when only 67 nests were counted.
 This number reached a record high of 843 nests in 2011, but is still well below the recovery goal of 5,000 nesters per year.

-The petition to delist the honu was filed by the Association of Hawai’i Civic Clubs in February of this year, and specifically asks to:
+The petition to delist the honu was filed by the Association of Hawai’i Civic Clubs in February of 2012, and specifically asks to: